hafeezkhan909/Distribution-Shift-Lane-Perception/README.md

 The pipeline estimates an empirical MMD threshold (`τ`) using *same-domain calibration*, and then tests whether samples from another dataset (or perturbed version of the same dataset) come from a statistically different distribution.

-It is based on the methodology used in *ShiftTester: Multi-dimensional Two-Sample Testing for Detecting Distribution Shifts*.

 ---

 ## How It Works